1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Orange tip of the ABL sensor at the right side](../assets/images/head_neo-bottom_web.jpg)

 The ABL sensor itself is mounted in a plastic bracket which is the mounted to the metal backplate.
+You can adjust the height of the position by a little spring supported screw located at the top.

 ![ABL sensor](../assets/images/head_ABL-sensor-front_web.jpg)